Current Issues and Problems Facing Pakistan Poultry Industry

 “Persons receiving payments from a company exclusively for the supply of agricultural produce (including fresh milk, , live chicken bird and eggs ) by any person engaged in poultry farming and by an industrial undertaking engaged in poultry processing which has not been subjected to any process other than which is ordinarily performed to render such produce fit to be taken to market”.

-- The biggest foreign exchange earnings potential of poultry products, other than hatching Eggs and live chicks, lies in processed and ready to cook/ready to eat items.
-A poultry meat processing plant is highly capital intensive, and capital generated through bank loans carry a very high mark – up rate.
-The impact of high mark- up rate bears heavily upon the cost of production.
-It is suggested that as a financial incentive TDAP Should share at least 50% of the mark-up with the exporters to enable them to complete in international market.
+The biggest foreign exchange earnings potential of poultry products, other than hatching Eggs and live chicks, lies in processed and ready-to-cook/ready-to-eat items.
+A poultry meat processing plant is highly capital intensive, and capital generated through bank loans carries a very high mark–up rate.
+The impact of the high mark-up rate bears heavily upon the cost of production.
+It is suggested that as a financial incentive, TDAP Should share at least 50% of the markup with the exporters to enable them to compete in the international market.

 Duty Draw Backs